cuongvuong-phoenix/dotfiles/README.md

    ```

    - The installation will backup config file if it exists and is not linked to the correct place.
 All backup files are under `./BACKUP/<CURRENT DATE_TIME>/`.
-   - If you haven't install `oh-my-zsh` before, then after installing it, you'll need to run `$ exit` to continue _dotfiles_ installation.
    - Install any [Nerd Font](https://github.com/ryanoasis/nerd-fonts) and set it as default font for your _Terminal_ (I'm using _JetBrainsMono Nerd Font_).

 ## List of Packages